-We based the school off her knowledge of education and what I felt my children needed in a school.
+We based the school on her knowledge of education and what I felt my children needed in a school.
 It has been a rewarding undertaking.
-My children are receiving a wonderful education.
+My children are receiving an outstanding education.
 They are happy and engaged at school.

 Education/Certification: NV Cert., M.A.
 Ed.

 After obtaining my Bachelor’s degree in Business Administration, I pursued my Master’s degree in Elementary Education.
 While working on my degree, I spent seven months teaching English in China to 7th and 8th grade students.
 Not only did this experience shaped me as an educator but also as an individual.
 Upon my return to the United States, I completed my student teaching in Kindergarten and immediately transitioned into a full-time teaching position.
 Upon completion of my Master’s degree, I worked at a private school as a teacher for three years before joining the Triad team.

 Since 2007, I have been involved with Kids University, a University of Nevada summer program.
 My first five years, I worked as the On-Site Coordinator, orientating, managing staff, and overseeing up to 300 2nd-8th grade students each week.
 I interacted with parents regarding discipline and with teachers regarding their curriculum.
 The last two summers, I worked as the assistant program coordinator, responsible for overseeing all Kids University day-to-day operations.